hopsonhelena/clinical-trial-analysis/README.md

 ## Overview

-This project analyzes clinical trial data to understand how the drug candidate **miraclib** affects immune cell populations.
-The pipeline includes data ingestion, database design, statistical analysis, and an interactive dashboard.
+This project analyzes clinical trial data and immune cell populations for Bob.
+The pipeline includes data upload, database design, statistical analysis, and an interactive dashboard.

-The goal is to compare immune cell population frequencies between responders and non-responders and identify patterns that may predict treatment response.

 ---